Luke-Gentry/agentforce-mcp/README.md

 ## Key Features

+- **SSE Transport**: This server leverages the SSE transport for MCP so it works well for multiple agent clients.
+Each OpenAPI server is available at a separate route `<host>/<namespace>/sse` (e.g., `https://my-mcp-server/stripe/sse`).
+We use SSE rather then stdio for a hosted model.
-- **Selective Route Exposure**: Expose only specific routes based on regular expressions
+- **Selective Route Exposure**: Expose only specific routes based on regular expression
-- **Server-Sent Events Transport**: Unlike many existing MCP implementations that use stdio transport, this project leverages SSE for hosted model communication
-  - Each route is available via SSE at `<host>/<namespace>/sse` (e.g., `https://my-mcp-server/stripe/sse`)
-- **Type Safety**: Provide strictly typed arguments to tools based on schemas (supporting both JSON body and query parameters)
+- **Type Safety**: Aims to provide typed arguments to tools based on schemas (supporting both JSON body and query parameters) to ensure agents have enough context to make the correct call.
-- **Multiple Schema Sources**: Support for JSON and YAML OpenAPI schemas from local files or remote URLs
-- **Multi-User Support**: Share the same MCP tools across multiple users by forwarding headers or query parameters.
-See examples below.
+- **Header and query param forwarding**: Share the same MCP tools across multiple users by forwarding the appropriate authorization headers or query parameters.
+See the client examples for how to configure this.

-## Why SSE Transport?

-While many MCP implementations rely on stdio (Standard Input/Output) for local integrations and command-line tools, this project focuses on SSE transport to enable:

-- **Hosted Model Support**: Seamless integration with remotely hosted AI agents
-- **Simplified Deployment**: Easier to deploy and scale in cloud environments
-- **Multi-Tenant Architecture**: Support for multiple users through standard HTTP authentication headers

 ## Quick Start